sbussetti/deluge-siphon/README.md

 Changelist

+v 0.65 Added support for left-click handling
+	* Fixed magnet link handling
+	* Added support for regular click handling, with regular expression matching of HREF attributes

-v 0.64 Upgrade to Manifiest 2.0, AJAX link support
+v 0.64 Upgrade to Manifiest 2.0, AJAX link support (lawrencealan)
 	* Upgraded manifest.json and relative files to 2.0
 	* Modified event listeners to use a single global "contextmenu" event listener on the window, so that sites that use AJAX updating to insert new links will work without having to re-scan the DOM for new anchor elements.
-This is also less work for the browser (versus scanning anchor elements) -- any contextmenu events will bubble up to this listener without having multiples. (lawrencealan)
+This is also less work for the browser (versus scanning anchor elements) -- any contextmenu events will bubble up to this listener without having multiples.

 v 0.63.6 Magnet Support
 	* Issue 7: Now supporting sending remote magnet links to your deluge server.